mohanmca/professional_certification/aws/aws_deepracer_anki.md

 ## How to win deepracer?

 * Building and training your Reinforcement Models, that uses a supported RL framework, algorithm, reward function, and other hyperparameters.
 * The reward function is central to the entire outcome and is something you must develop and invest time in correcting and optimizing.
 * The reward function will ultimately determine how fast your autonomous car can navigate the course correctly,
 * Reward function is implemented as a Python based script, and the logic needs to consider many input variables,
 * Parameters
   * The X and Y car location coordinates
   * On or off the track,
   * Displacement from the center line
   * The car orientation
-  * The percentage of track completed,
+  * The percentage of track completed
   * The number of steps completed
   * The speed of the car
   * and The steering position.